 “Even our best students can only learn so much from the classroom; they must then test and further these lessons in the real world,” Victor Cha, vice dean of faculty and graduate affairs at the School of Foreign Service, is quoted as saying in the brief.
 “The opportunity to undertake internships, employment, or research is critical to their development as future leaders in a more globalized world community for generations forward.”

-The Presidents’ Alliance and NAFSA note that the federal government has allowed students to pursue practical training since the 1950s, and that international students contributed $39 billion to the U.S. economy during the 2017-2018 academic year.
+The Presidents’ Alliance and NAFSA note that the federal government has allowed students to pursue practical training since the 1950s, and that international students contributed nearly $39 billion to the U.S. economy during the 2019-2020 academic year.

-The universities joining the amicus brief are concerned that DHS might not defend OPT and argue that “the education that international students will receive in the United States will be less robust, and the ability of American colleges and universities to attract and educate the best and brightest from around the world will diminish.”
+The universities joining the amicus brief argue that “the education that international students will receive in the United States will be less robust, and the ability of American colleges and universities to attract and educate the best and brightest from around the world will diminish.”